HamnaSKhalid/Clarify-AI/README.md

 ## Project Background
 - **Creator:** Hamna Khalid
 - **Concept:** Conceived, designed, and implemented entirely by Hamna Khalid.
-Although the app was demonstrated with Team 7 as part of a project, all intellectual property rights—including the idea and code—remain solely with Hamna Khalid.
+Although the app was demonstrated with Team 7 as part of a project, all intellectual property rights—including the app graphics, the visual idea, and the entire code—remain solely with Hamna Khalid.
 - **Purpose:** Built to showcase a comprehensive React application integrating features like context insights, misinformation prevention, recommendation AI, and AI content detection.

 ## Features